DEGIRO costs for ETFs clearly explained

 Summary

 In a nutshell, you pay a €1.00 transaction fee for ETFs in the DEGIRO core selection.
 For all other ETFs, you pay €3.00 per transaction.
-On top of the transaction fee, there's a connectivity fee of €2.50 per stock exchange per year.
+For ETFs that are not in the core selection, there's a connectivity fee of €2.50 per stock exchange per year.

-A peculiarity of DEGIRO is that they charge a connectivity fee of €2.50 per stock exchange per year.
+• Connectivity costs of €2.50 per stock exchange per year.
 This means that you need to pay €2.50 in a given year for each stock exchange where you've purchased or sold an ETF.

 DEGIRO waives the connectivity cost for the home exchanges though: